cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 The easiest way to install Cypress is through Vue CLI's plugin.
 This will not only add Cypress as a dependency to your project, but will also help create a scaffold in your project.

-Once you open up your project in your terminal, all you need to do is run the following command:
+Once you open up your project in your terminal, run the following command:

 ```jsx
 vue add e2e-cypress